ericgolftourney/StoreLocatorPlus/readme.txt

 = How can i translate the plugin into my language? =

 * Find on internet the free program POEDIT, and learn how it works.
-* Use the file store-locator-plus.pot that is located in the languages directory of this plugin to create or update slplus-[your languagecode].po and slplus-[your languagecode].mo.
+* Use the .pot file located in the languages directory of this plugin to create or update the .po and .mo files.
 * Place these file in the languages subdirectory.
 * If everything is ok, email the files to lobbyjones@cybersprocket.com and we will add them to the next release.
 * For more information on POT files, domains, gettext and i18n have a look at the I18n for WordPress developers Codex page and more specifically at the section about themes and plugins.